jamesfillerup/nosql-social-network-api/README.md

 ## Tests

-To test this application run by running `node server` in bash and then opening it up in Insomnia.
+To test this application run by running `npm run devStart` in bash and then opening it up in Insomnia.

 ## Contact Me